mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/sdk/0.3.x/quickstart/index.md

 registry.
 It is recommended to distribute registry configuration and credentials by following the [Accessing Docker and Cloud Storage][credentials] guide.

-However, to hit the ground running, it is also sufficient to create a valid Docker credentials file from a notebook running in Kaptain.
+However, for a quick start, it is also sufficient to create a valid Docker credentials file from a notebook running in Kaptain.
 The file has the following format and must be saved at `$HOME/.docker/config.json`:

     {